MuneebJS/React-Redux-Boiler-Plate/README.md

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)-->
 # React-redux boiler plate code.
-I have created very simpler example of react-redux and every important line of code contain useful comments...
+I have created very simpler example of <b>react</b> with redux and every important line of code contains useful comments.
 You can also use it as a boiler plate for react-redux projects...